Data protection (GDPR)

 - Directory of Social Change (DSC) are running charged for training: upcoming dates

 - Protecture has produced a 60 minute online video available on youtube on clearing the haze around the GDPR maze

 - Read our briefing on the impact of the GDPR on the way you collect, process and store criminal records data

 - Charity Digital News offer a helpful overview on what you need to consider in terms of data retention and subject access requests

-The GDPR will mean changes to consent that will affect how you go about your fundraising and donor based activities.
-If you raise funds directly from individuals, there are changes which you will need to prepare for.
-The following guides look specifically at this aspect of GDPR:
+GDPR will mean changes to consent that will affect how you go about your fundraising and donor based activities.
+If you raise funds directly from individuals, the following guides look specifically at this:

 - IT Governance have written a Compliance Guide which can be downloaded for free

 - Charity Digital News, working with Access (a commercial concern who provide CRM software), have written a free 5 step plan, with a particular focus on how your CRM system should be compliant with GDPR

 Key bodies, laws and acronyms to be aware of:

 - Information Commissioners Office (ICO), the UK regulator responsible for interpreting and enforcing GDPR